Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Time taken: Anywhere from 1 hr to 1 day depending on revisions (client & valuation firm)

-Once revisions are made, your valuation firm will finalize the draft and send it to you for official sign off.
+Once revisions are made, your valuation firm will finalize the IP valuation report and send it to you for official sign off.

 At Eton Venture Services, we understand the complexities and nuances of intellectual property valuation and we are prepared to support you every step of the way.